Susan J. Crockford

-Susan Janet Crockford (born 1954) is a Canadian contract scientist who runs a small business identifying bones and other items in scat of wildlife.
-She is a blogger who writes about zoology and climate science, specializing in Holocene mammals.
+Susan Janet Crockford is a Canadian zoologist known for her research and publications on polar bears.
 From 2004 to 2019 she was an adjunct professor in Anthropology at the University of Victoria.
-She is known for her blog posts on polar bear biology, which are unsupported by the scientific literature and oppose the scientific consensus that polar bears are threatened by ongoing climate change.
+Crockford has gained attention for her blog posts on polar bear biology, in which she argues that polar bears are not threatened by climate change.

 Early life and education

 Crockford first gained her interest in the Arctic in elementary school, when she read about Inuit life and Arctic fauna.
 Her scientific interest in the Arctic was stoked when she received her first Alaskan Malamute at age eleven.

 Crockford received her Bachelor of Science in Zoology at the University of British Columbia in 1976 and her doctorate in Interdisciplinary Studies from the University of Victoria in 2004.
 She chose to focus on speciation in mammals, with a focus on thyroid function.
-Her theories about the role of thyroid function on evolution have not been widely accepted.
-Lars Olof Bjorn noted several questionable issues about Crockford's theories including the following: "Recently, an article (Crockford 2009) was published in Integrative and Comparative Biology that requires comment.
-Below in italics are the relevant passages from the article, each followed by my comment. ‘‘Iodine is known to be crucial for life in many uni- cellular organisms (including evolutionarily ancient cyanobacteria) ...’’
-Comment: No reference is given and it is questionable whether iodine is an essential element for cyanobacteria."

 Career

 Business

 In 1988, Crockford, along with colleagues Rebecca Wigen and Gay Frederick, founded the contracting company Pacific Identifications Inc. in Victoria.
 The company specializes in offering bone and shell analysis of skeletal elements of fish, mammals and birds from western North America and maintains a prominent library of reference animal remains.
-Since the start of her career, she has worked primarily through paid contracts for specific work on a variety of topics.